firozanawar/android-interview-questions-by-firoz/README.md

 ### Q: Difference between StringBuffer and StringBuilder ?
 https://www.journaldev.com/538/string-vs-stringbuffer-vs-stringbuilder

+StringBuffer was the only choice for String manipulation till Java 1.4 but it has one disadvantage that all of its public methods are synchronized.
+StringBuffer provides Thread safety but on a performance cost.

+In most of the scenarios, we don’t use String in a multithreaded environment, so Java 1.5 introduced a new class StringBuilder that is similar to StringBuffer except thread safety and synchronization.

+So if you are in a single threaded environment or don’t care about thread safety, you should use StringBuilder else use StringBuffer.

 ![Alt text](https://2.bp.blogspot.com/-QHIf55P3o2I/W_FZaQ8YuXI/AAAAAAAAMmY/WXb342XKhCQd2iVotRwJ77-XgXSlGcV3gCLcBGAs/s640/String%2Band%2BStringbuffer%2Band%2BStringBuilder.png "Optional title")

 ### Q: Difference between SOAP and REST ?